 Federal Direct PLUS Loan for Graduate Students

 Federal Direct PLUS Loans are federally-funded loans offered to graduate students to meet the costs of higher education.
 Graduate or professional students enrolled at least half-time at an eligible school in a program leading to a graduate or professional degree or certificate may be eligible to receive a graduate PLUS loan.
-The yearly borrowing limit is equal to your cost of attendance minus other financial aid received.
+The yearly borrowing limit is equal to their cost of attendance minus other financial aid received.
 Eligibility for a graduate PLUS loan is based on a soft credit check.

-Alternative loans are private loans offered to students to help pay for college.
+Alternative loans are private loans offered to students to help pay for college by private lenders.
 A private loan comes from a lender such as a bank, credit union, or state-affiliated organization.
 Since the loans are privately funded, the terms and conditions will vary based on the lender.
 This also means that interest rates and fees are not federally regulated and are set by the individual lenders.

 Students are highly encouraged to carefully review the details of private loans before applying as they differ from Federal Direct Student Loans.
 Whenever possible, students considering alternative loans are encouraged to first consider federal student loans as the terms and conditions of federal loans may be more favorable than the provisions of alternative loans.

 Westminster College adheres to a Code of Conduct for Private Education Loans.

 The Higher Education Act requires Westminster College (referred to throughout this document as “the institution”) to develop, administer, and enforce a Code of Conduct with respect to private education loans.
 This Code of Conduct addresses standards of business for the working relationships between college officials and private loan lenders.

 A private education loan is any loan that is not under Title IV of the HEA and is issued to a borrower expressly for postsecondary education expenses, regardless of whether the loan is provided through the institution that the student attends or directly to the borrower from the lender.